 The big question around special meals or events like the dessert party is always, is it worth it?
 We’ll give you the heads up on this one right away.
 The answer is a solid yes—if you do it right by going in with the proper planning, the Frozen Ever After Dessert Party is absolutely worth it!
-We invite you to watch the video below to hear our review and our tips and tricks for how to make it worth your time and money.
-If you would prefer, you can read all about it under the video jump.
+We invite you to watch the video or read this review to learn our tips and tricks for how to make it worth your time and money.
 So, let’s get to our Happily Ever After…oh—I mean, Frozen Ever After!

 What to Expect at the Party